 Moving forward, FGV will ensure that the actual signing of the physical contracts of employment are also conducted in the countries of origin.

-Through the aforementioned labour supply chain mapping project, both IOM and Earthworm Foundation are working to understand and review the practices of the recruitment agencies, this will help FGV put in place due diligence measures that are in line with FGV’s policies and procedures as well as with international standards.
+Through the aforementioned tripartite partnership, both IOM and Earthworm Foundation are assisting FGV to verify the compliance of the recruitment agencies, to ensure that their processes and procedures are in line with FGV’s policies and procedures as well as with international standards.

 Additionally, FGV is also in the process of establishing “One Stop Centres” in strategic locations within host countries, which will enable FGV’s teams to audit the processes and practices of recruitment agencies by working directly with foreign workers.